ATM-Developer/pagerank-service/README.md

 3rd row: wallet_private_key, fill in the private key of your ethereum account

+4th row: infura_uri, fill in the [Infura](https://infura.io/) Ethereum project mainnet https endpoint which you registered.

 ## 3.Run the service
 Enter the root dir of project and run: